concrete5cojp/concrete5-Coding-Guideline/readme.md

 ## Provide the patterns when the text, image and/or data is empty

 - Consider the coding when elements are empty.
-- Example: When thumbnail image of Page List is not present, the position, margin and padding of page title won't be messed up and etx.
+- Example: When thumbnail image of Page List is not present, the position, margin and padding of page title won't be messed up and etc.

-## Consider the Pattern of Repeated Element
+## Consider the Pattern of Repeated Elements

-- When showing the repeating elementsm, don't break the design layout by increasing and decreasing the number of elements.
+- When showing the repeating elements, don't break the design layout by increasing and decreasing the number of elements.
 - When showing the grid style elements, don't messed up the layout by increasing and decreasing the number of elements.
 - When showing the grid style coding, don't wrap the elements by each row but entire section of the block.
 - Make sure to provide coding with repeating elements of various patterns.